-Exceptional example of an ancient carpet from the Khamseh tribes of Iran, evoking a Persian garden or Paradise.
+Exceptional example of an antique carpet from the Khamseh tribes of Iran, evoking a Persian garden or Paradise.
 Despite the age of the rug, it retains its long pile, indicating that it was a precious object to its owner and was probably used on a few occasions.
 This rug has decades of life ahead of it, perhaps another century.

 The central field has a classic design made up of four medallions, but this rug is distinguished from others like it by the unusual square designs within the medallions.
 In addition, the central field is full of plant motifs (flowers, shrubs, trees), geometric figures, birds, and animals with two heads, apparently woven all the motifs randomly.
 The border is also exceptional, with an interesting sequence of different geometric patterns and boteh motifs.